Army and Navy Academy: History

-The Academy was founded by Colonel Thomas A. Davis as the San Diego Army and Navy Academy on November 23, 1910.
+The academy was founded by Colonel Thomas A. Davis as the San Diego Army and Navy Academy on November 23, 1910.
 It was originally located in the Pacific Beach neighborhood of San Diego, California.
 In 1936, the academy moved to Carlsbad, California and opened as the Davis Military Academy, but a year later was again renamed the San Diego Army and Navy Academy.
 In 1944, "San Diego" was dropped from the name.
 Army and Navy Academy was notably led by William Currier Atkinson, who served as the academy's president for fifty years.

 Organization

-The Academy is governed by a Board of Trustees composed of philanthropists, alumni, and current and past parents.
+The academy is governed by a board of trustees composed of philanthropists, alumni, and current and past parents.
 The school's academic program is managed by the Dean of Academics and its Junior Reserve Officers' Training Corps (JROTC) program is administered by the Senior Army Instructor.

 Academically, the school is organized into a middle school (grades 7 & 8) and a high school (grades 9–12).
 Its high school academic program conforms to a college preparatory curriculum that follows the University of California A-G requirements for graduation.
-The Academy's instructional philosophy is built around a single-gender educational model targeted toward the educational needs of boys.
+The academy's instructional philosophy is built around a single-gender educational model targeted toward the educational needs of boys.

 Outside of classes, cadets are guided by TAC (trainer, advisor, coach) Officers.
-TAC Officers are responsible for mentoring and educating cadets in the afternoons and evenings, and serve as residential life officers in the Academy's seven residential halls.
+TAC Officers are responsible for mentoring and educating cadets in the afternoons and evenings, and serve as residential life officers in the academy's seven residential halls.
 Each TAC Officer oversees a company in the school's Army-style battalion.
 Cadets are assigned to roommates based on shared interests.
 Most rooms on campus are occupied by two cadets, but some larger dormitories feature three-occupant rooms.

-The Academy participates in California Interscholastic Federation sports and has competitive teams that include surf, wrestling, golf, football, lacrosse, swim, track and field, basketball, and baseball.
+The academy participates in California Interscholastic Federation sports and has competitive teams that include surf, wrestling, golf, football, lacrosse, swim, track and field, basketball, and baseball.

+In the late 1990s and 2000s, the school employed Jeffrey Barton as an academic administrator (Head of School).
+Mr. Barton worked alongside the teaching staff and students and was able to groom several of the students, otherwise known as cadets, including hosting students in his school owned home as well as on school sanctioned trips, including camping.
+It was later revealed through both criminal charges and litigation that Jeffrey Barton had criminally copulated several students.
+The subsequent criminal charges were later dropped via mistrial after several trials and at current time, Jeffrey Barton is no longer incarcerated, though he is registered as an offender and required to be.
+However, the lawsuits against the school, including one for 1.75 million for woeful complicity, resulted in millions paid out to the families of the affected students.